1405043-kd/chhobighor/README.md

 # Underwater Image Enhancement
-# this is a similar implementation of this paper, https://ieeexplore.ieee.org/document/8058463/
+# this is an almost similar implementation of this paper, https://ieeexplore.ieee.org/document/8058463/

 The whole process is roughly 5 major steps.